josephine-c/portfolio/README.md

 This project plan helped me stay focused on building the core website and allowed me to explore my stretch goals.

+## Short Answer Q & A

+### Describe key events in the development of the internet from the 1980s to today (max.
+150 words)

+1981 In 1981 The National Science Foundation releases CSNET 56 to allow computers to network without being connected to the government networks.
+This form of networking between computers birthed the concept of the internet, with the transfer of information between private computers.

+1982 - TCP/IP standardarised

+late 80 commercial internet service providers ISP emerge

+In 1981 The National Science Foundation releases CSNET 56 to allow computers to network without being connected to the government networks.
+This form of networking between computers birthed the concept of the internet, with the transfer of information between private computers.

+In 1983 – Internet Activities Board released.

+1983 – TCP/IP becomes the standard for internet protocol.
+(IMPORTANT)

+1983 – Domain Name System introduced to allow domain names to automatically be assigned an IP number.

+1984 – MCI creates T1 lines to allow for faster transportation of information over the internet.

+1984- The number of Hosts breaks 1,000

+1985- 100 years to the day of the last spike being driven on the Canadian Pacific Railway, the last Canadian university was connected to NetNorth in a one year effort to have coast-to-coast connectivity

+1987 – The new network CREN forms.

+1987- The number of hosts breaks 10,000

+1988 – Traffic rises and plans are to find a new replacement for the T1 lines.

+1989- The Number of hosts breaks 100 000

+1989- Arpanet ceases to exist (BACKBONE FOR INTERNET)

+1990 – Advanced Network & Services (ANS) forms to research new ways to make internet speeds even faster.
+The group develops the T3 line and installs in on a number of networks.

+1990 – A hypertext system is created and implemented by Tim Berners-Lee while working for CERN.
+(IMPORTANT)

+1990- The first search engine is created by McGill University, called the Archie Search Engine

+1991- U.S green-light for commercial enterprise to take place on the Internet

+1991 – The National Science Foundation (NSF) creates the National Research and Education Network (NREN).

+1991 – CERN releases the World Wide Web publicly on August 6th, 1991 (IMPORTANT-first internet browser)

+1992  The Internet Society (ISOC) is chartered

+1992- Number of hosts breaks 1,000,000

+1993 – InterNIC released to provide general services, a database and internet directory.

+1993- The first web browser, Mosaic (created by NCSA), is released.
+Mosaic later becomes the Netscape browser which was the most popular browser in the mid 1990’s.

+1994 – New networks added frequently.

+1994 – First internet ordering system created by Pizza Hut.

+1994 – First internet bank opened: First Virtual.

+1995 – NSF contracts out their access to four internet providers.

+1995 – NSF sells domains for a $50 annual fee.

+1995  Netscape goes public with 3rd largest ever NASDAQ IPO share value

+1995- Registration of domains is no longer free.

+1996- The WWW browser wars are waged mainly between Microsoft and Netscape.
+New versions are released quarterly with the aid of internet users eager to test new (beta) versions.

+1996  Internet2 project is initiated by 34 universities

+1996 – Internet Service Providers begin appearing such as Sprint and MCI.

+1996 – Nokia releases first cell phone with internet access.

+1997- (Arin) is established to handle administration and registration of IP numbers, now handled by Network Solutions (IinterNic)

+1998- Netscape releases source code for Navigator.

+1998-Internet Corporation for Assigned Names and Numbers (ICANN) created to be able to oversee a number of Internet-related tasks

+1999 – A wireless technology called 802.11b, more commonly referred to as Wi-Fi, is standardized.

+2000- The dot com bubble bursts, numerically, on March 10, 2000, when the technology heavy NASDAQ composite index peaked at 5,048.62

+2001 – Blackberry releases first internet cell phone in the United States.

+2001  The spread of P2P file sharing across the Internet

+2002 -Internet2 now has 200 university, 60 corporate and 40 affiliate members

+2003- The French Ministry of Culture bans the use of the word “e-mail” by government ministries, and adopts the use of the more French sounding “courriel”

+2004  The Term Web 2.0 rises in popularity when O’Reilly and MediaLive host the first Web 2.0 conference.

+2004- Mydoom, the fastest ever spreading email computer worm is released.
+Estimated 1 in 12 emails are infected.

+2005- Estonia offers Internet Voting nationally for local elections

+2005-Youtube launches

+2006- There are an estimated 92 million websites online

+2006  Zimbabwe’s internet access is almost completely cut off after international satellite communications provider Intelsat cuts service for non-payment

+2006- Internet2 announced a partnership with Level 3 Communications to launch a brand new nationwide network, boosting its capacity from 10Gbps to 100Gbps

+2007- Internet2 officially retires Abilene and now refers to its new, higher capacity network as the Internet2 Network

+2008- Google index reaches 1 Trillion URLs

+2008  NASA successfully tests the first deep space communications network modeled on the Internet.
+Using software called Disruption-Tolerant Networking, or DTN, dozens of space images are transmitted to and from a NASA science spacecraft located about more than 32 million kilometers from Earth

+2009  ICANN gains autonomy from the U.S government

+2010- Facebook announces in February that it has 400 million active users.

+2010  The U.S House of Representatives passes the Cybersecurity Enhancement Act (H.R.
+4061)

+2012 – A major online protest shook up U.S. Congressional support for two anti-Web piracy bills – the Stop Online Piracy Act in the House and the Protect IP Act in the Senate.
+Many in the tech industry are concerned that the bills will give media companies too much power to shut down websites.

+### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+150 words)

+Domains (address)
+Web servers (host the that address)
+DNS
+Web browsing

+### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
+150 words)